jianhaosoh/Fear-and-Greed-Index-Analysis/README.md

 - `analysis.ipynb` is the jupyter notebook where all the analysis was done.
 - `strategy_results` folder consists of the backtesting results of all the combination of parameters used for both strategy 1 and 2.
 - `finalised_results` folder consists of the selected strategy (strategy 2) backtesting report and transaction records.
-- `datasets` folder consists of the fear and greed data that was used in this project
+- `datasets` folder consists of the fear and greed data that was used in this project.
-- `backtester` folder consists of the backtester script used for strategy 1 and strategy 2
+- `backtester` folder consists of the backtester script used for strategy 1 and strategy 2.
 - `alert` folder consists of the script that generates the telegram alert.

 ## Setting Up the Telegram Alert